-What is different about it?
-Flying boats or float planes?
-Which are better?
+What is different about flying off water?
+Which are better; flying boats or float planes?

-Electric models are great for water flying.
-Gone are the days of gas flying when the engine got cold while idling on the approach, then coughing out in the middle of the lake after landing.
-But with electric models, remember that the speed control/BEC has a cut off point, so don’t fly until this point is reached.
+Electric models are great for water flying and make models of multi engine flying boats a breeze.
+Gone are the days of gas flying when the engine cooled off while idling on the approach, then coughed out in the middle of the lake after landing.
+But with electric models, remember that the speed control/BEC has a cutoff point, so don’t fly until this point is reached.
 Land with enough “gas in the tank” as it were, to taxi to shore.
-Apart from this, batteries last longer if they are not regularly run down to the cut off point.
+Apart from this, batteries last longer if they are not regularly run down to the cutoff point.

 Most model fliers who want to try flying off water get some floats and attach them to a well proven land plane, and that was the experience of this writer some years ago with gas models.
 Flying off water is a lot of fun.